rebelsky/csc301-new/_assignments/assignment06.md

 *Due*: {{ page.due | date: '%A, %-d %B %Y' }} by {{ page.due-time }}

-*Summary*: In this assignment, you will implement two different sorting algorithms, one of your own design.
+*Summary*: In this assignment, you will implement three different sorting algorithms, one of your own design.

 *Purposes*: To enhance your understanding of sorting algorithms.
 To give